ucldc/ingest_deploy/README.md

 ===========================================================================
 ```

-The URL in `isShownBy` points to what was pulled from Nuxeo and stashed in S3, and used to create fuller-sized display images in Calisphere.

-The URL in `preview` points to what was pulled from Nuxeo, and used as a thumbnail image for Calisphere search/browse results (as well as the thumbnail image in the related items carousel)
+The URL in `isShownBy` reflects the endpoint to an file, which is used by the harvesting code ("Queue image harvest to CouchDB stage" action) to derive a small preview image (used for the object landing page); that preview image is also used for thumbnails in search/browse and related item results.
 Note that you can also verify `isShownBy` by [looking up the object in CouchDB](#cdbsearch).

+The URL in `preview` points to the resulting preview image.

+#### No preview image, or thumbnail in search/browse results?
+(Nuxeo and non-Nuxeo sources)

-#### 2. Double-check the URL `isShownBy` and `preview` fields
+Double-check the URL in the `preview` field.

-If there's no functional URL (value is "None"), then an image was not successfully harvested.
-If the URL retrieves an incorrect image, you'll need to re-fecth the images from Nuxeo.
+If there's no functional URL in `preview` (value indicates "None"), then an image was not successfully harvested.
+To fix, try re-running the [process to derive the preview](#harvestpreview) image.

-##### No URL for `isShownBy`
+##### No access files, preview image (for PDF or video objects), or complex object component thumbnails?
+(Nuxeo only)

+The media.json output created through the ["deep harvest"](#deepharvest) process references URL links back to the source files in Nuxeo.
+If those links are missing, then the files could not be successfully harvested.

-Run a [deep harvest for the single object](#deepharvest) to pick up the file, and check the results again.
+To fix, try re-running the [deep harvest for a single object](#deepharvest) to regenerate the media.json and files.

-##### No URL for `preview`

-Run the image harvest for the collection from the Collection Registry ("Queue image harvest to CouchDB stage" action), and check the results again.

-##### URLs resolve to incorrect version of files in either `isShownAt` or `preview`
+##### Persistent older versions of access files, preview image (for PDF or video objects), or complex object component thumbnails?
+(Nuxeo only)

-If incorrect images were downloaded, you must manually queue the image harvest to force it to re-fetch images from Nuxeo.
+If older versions of the files don't clear out after re-running a deep harvest, you can manually queue the image harvest to force it to re-fetch images from Nuxeo.
 First, you need to clear the "CouchDB ID -> image url" cache and then set the image harvest to run with the flag --get_if_object (so get the image even if the "object" field exists in the CouchDB document)

 * Log onto blackstar & sudo su - hrv-stg
 * Run `python ~/bin/redis_delete_harvested_images_script.py <collection_id>`.
 This will produce a file called `delete_image_cache-<collection_id>` in the current directory.
 * Run `redis.sh < delete_image_cache-<collection_id>`.
 This will clear the cache of previously harvested URLs.
 * Run `python ~/bin/queue_image_harvest.py mredar@gmail.com normal-stage https://registry.cdlib.org/api/v1/collection/<collection_id>/ --get_if_object`

 Development
 -----------